learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Odata.md

 ### [Additional Resources](#additional-resources-1)

+<a id="introduction-1"></a>

 ## Introduction

 In this guide, you will explore OData, a powerful protocol for building and consuming RESTful APIs.
 This tutorial aims to provide a foundational understanding of what OData is, its key concepts, and how to use it to create robust and interoperable APIs.
 Before you dive in, ensure you have a basic understanding of web development and RESTful principles.

+<a id="what-is-odata-1"></a>

 ## What is OData

 OData, or Open Data Protocol, is a standardized protocol for building and consuming RESTful APIs.
-Developed by Microsoft, it is now an OASIS standard.
+Developed by Microsoft, it is now an [OASIS standard](https://www.oasis-open.org/standards) .
 OData provides conventions for creating and consuming web services, making it easier for developers to create interoperable APIs.
 It is based on standard HTTP protocols and supports CRUD operations (Create, Read, Update, Delete) on resources.

+<a id="getting-started-with-odata-1"></a>

 ## Getting Started with OData